 Of course, this isn’t even taking the sheer weight of the system into account.
 At 8.8lbs, the G752VT is one of the heaviest laptops we’ve heaved around to date, and it’s not nearly as comfortable as it should be on the arm in a bag, on the lap, or slung in a backpack.
 The added lip at the back of the laptop takes up space that would otherwise put more distance between where your eyes rest and the rest of the screen, which can make longer typing or gaming sessions strenuous.

+We’ve been on the hunt for the best gaming laptops in 2017.
 Overall, we much prefer the design of competitors like Acer’s Predator 17 gaming laptop, which strikes a nice balance between PC gaming edge, and genuinely well-thought out design.

 Like the Acer, ASUS has included its own suite of proprietary support software, overclocking programs, and system monitoring tools.

 The added bloatware wasn’t intrusive or annoying, but it also didn’t provide a ton of useful utility either.
 The ROG gaming center monitoring tools only gave you brief glimpses into the current status of things like the laptop’s clockspeed and temperature, and while we could imagine the ASUS Macro Key application might see some use with the hardcore MMO set, to us it was just more wasted space.

 Last there was a free-trial for the cloud service WebStorage, but with more than enough spare space on the included 1TB HDD and 128GB SSD, it really didn’t feel all that necessary to include it at stock.